EngBioNUS/BMSSlib/README.md

 ```
 pip install BMSSlib
 ```
+New users can first download and install the [Anaconda] distribution and select the Python 3.7 version based on your OS system.

 __*Note*__: In view of the potential compatibility issues for the different versions of dependencies, it is highly recommended to create virtual environment of Python 3.6.5 in Anaconda.
 ```